LogtalkDotOrg/logtalk3/adapters/NOTES.md

-Compilation of Logtalk source files with the `source_data` flag turned on generates large intermediate Prolog files as in addition to the information collected for Logtalk own features, all file terms are decorated with additional information for integration with SWI-Prolog development tools.
+Compilation of Logtalk source files with the `source_data` flag turned on generates large intermediate Prolog files as in addition to the information collected for Logtalk own features, all file terms are decorated with additional information for integration with SWI-Prolog own development tools.

 XSB 3.5.0 and later versions